-A gluten free creamy rolled oat recipe that uses natural sweeteners such as bananas and coconut sugar in place of refined sugar with a hint of vanilla.
-Topping this Creamy Vanilla Rolled Oat Recipe with flax oil helps with both brain and heart health!
+A creamy vanilla rolled oats recipe that uses natural sweeteners with a hint of vanilla.
 A warm and satisfying breakfast to start your day on the right foot!

 Pre-packaged quick oats are dangerously delicious, but that’s because they are usually loaded with added sugars.
 This compromises their wholesomeness and can spike the body’s insulin production.
 Boo.
 When made from scratch, oats with added vanilla (and Vanilla Almond Milk) give you the ability to adjust sugar levels properly.
 Yay!
-If you like your oats like you like your men (or women) – sweet and mushy, of course – this is the recipe for you.
-However, you’ll see in the recipe that there is room to play with how sweet or not-so-sweet your oats turn out.
+You’ll see in the recipe that there is room to play with how sweet or not-so-sweet your oats turn out.

 Before we dive into the recipe, I thought I’d start by looking at oats in general.
 There are so many varieties out there, it’s difficult to know their similarities and differences.